NFL playoff group: wild card clashes, TV schedule for AFC, NFC

 3. New England Patriots vs. 6.
 Tennessee Titans

-The defeat of New England against Miami in Week 17, along with the victory of Kansas City over the Los Angeles Chargers, denied the Patriots the comfort of a first-round goodbye in the AFC playoffs.
+New England's loss to Miami in Week 17, along with Kansas City's victory over the Los Angeles Chargers, denied the Patriots the comfort of a first-round goodbye in the AFC playoffs.
 They will play their wild card game at home against the Titans, who sneaked into the playoffs with their Week 17 victory over the Texans.

 4. Houston Texans vs. 5.
 Buffalo Bills

-Houston was locked in this seed even before it took the field against Tennessee in Week 17, and Buffalo has been locked in No. 5 since Week 16.
+Houston was locked in this seed even before it took the field against Tennessee in week 17, and Buffalo has been locked in number 5 since week 16.
 This should be a wildly contested wild card game in Houston, with Deshaun Watson facing the stingy defense of the Bills.

 3. New Orleans Saints vs. 6.
 Minnesota Vikings